 Paul also has experience in the US healthcare provider market, having managed a hundred-person clinical laboratory assisting physicians treating pain and addiction.
 He started his career in computational physics as a VP and executive officer at Ansoft (NASDAQ: ANST).
 He has a BSEE from Carnegie-Mellon, and an MBA from IMD in Lausanne.

-A. Eden Evins, MD MPH, SVP of Medical Affairs.
+A. Eden Evins, MD MPH.
 In addition to serving as Altimate’s senior medical officer, Dr. Evins is The Cox Family Professor of Psychiatry in the field of Addiction Medicine, Harvard Medical School and the founder and Director of the Center For Addiction Medicine at MGH.